Axway/platform-management-docs/content/en/docs/release_notes/09_01_01_relnotes.md

 Supported browser versions have been updated with the release.
 Support for Firefox ESR 91 has been reinstated.
 Support for Google Chrome Enterprise versions prior to 87 has been ended.
 Please see the [Supported Browsers page](https://platform.axwaytest.net/browser) for more information.

-With the upcoming [End-of-Support for Titanium SDK](https://blog.axway.com/mobile-apps/changes-to-application-development-services), subscriptions for **Application Development** have been updated to set a date of termination of March 1, 2022.
+With the upcoming [End-of-Support for Titanium SDK](https://blog.axway.com/mobile-apps/changes-to-application-development-services), subscriptions for **Application Development** have been updated to set a termination date of March 1, 2022.
 Please see the [End-of-Support accouncement](https://blog.axway.com/mobile-apps/changes-to-application-development-services) for more information.

 ## Improvements